geekette86/multitenant-example/README.md

 Thank you for https://github.com/elgris/microservice-app-example for the source code of a microserice application , i used it directly to create my helmcharts and prove the multi-tenancy architecture after.
+Thank you @elgris

 # What is multi-tenant architecture ?